Your Teenager Can't Be Away From You: When Separation Anxiety Doesn't End in Childhood

 If this describes your family, don't wait for it to improve on its own.
 It won't.

 Get proper assessment.
 Find a professional who actually understands adolescent separation anxiety.
 Ask: have you worked with teenagers who can't be apart from parents?
 What's your approach?
-If they say "exposure therapy" or "CBT" without specifying nervous system work, keep looking.

 Learn about the STILL framework.
-Understanding the five steps - Stop, Talk, Imagine, Listen, Learn - gives you and your teenager a shared language for what's happening.
+Understanding the five steps (Stop, Talk, Imagine, Listen, Learn) gives you and your teenager a shared language for what's happening.
 You can explore the approach here.

 Start reducing accommodation gradually.
 Not dramatically.
 Not overnight.
 But begin.
 Set one small boundary.
 "I'll sit with you for twenty minutes at bedtime, then I'm going to my room."
 Hold it gently but firmly.

 Validate whilst not accommodating.
 "I understand you're frightened.
 I believe the fear is real.
 And I also know you can cope with this even though it feels impossible."
-Both things are true.

 The Hope You Need to Hold Onto